 The Director of Institutional Effectiveness shall, upon notification from proper authority such as: the Rochester City Police Department, Monroe County Fire Coordinator, the Monroe County Emergency Options Center (EOC), New York State Police, or the Monroe County Sheriff’s Department, implement the following evacuation procedures.

 Upon notification of the need to evacuate a segment of the campus community, or as deemed necessary by an emergency responder, he/she will:

 - Notify the President and appropriate Vice President(s)

-- Coordinate with emergency personnel to evacuate students, staff, and faculty as necessary to Assembly Areas a safe distance from the hazard.
+- Coordinate the evacuation of students, staff, and faculty as necessary to Assembly Areas a safe distance from the hazard.

-- The Facilities Director or IT Director will send, without delay, mass notifications to the campus community via cell phones, telephones, texting, or e-mail the information and instructions necessary to maintain the safety of the community.
+- The Director of Institutional Effectiveness will send, without delay, mass notifications to the campus community via cell phones, telephones, texting, or e-mail the information and instructions necessary to maintain the safety of the community.